 This is a post that I copied from another blog and unfortunately I can't remember which blog!
 I will go on the hunt for it and please god if I find it I will acknowledge it but for now it makes so much sense to me that I have to post it.
 It's about how you can make someone's life someone who has cancer or any other shitty illness, how you can make it easier.
 Pause, read this and remember it

+.
+Be there.
 Don't suddenly drop off the face of the Earth just because I have cancer.
 I'm easily pleased: a postcard, a two-dollar violet, a phone call.
 Don't procrastinate -- I need your friendship and support now.

 2. Don't treat me differently.
 I am the same person.
 Some cells are running wild in my body, but I still like to laugh, go to movies, swim at the Y. Life goes on.